Rowen-Richardson/100-Days-Of-Code---Python/ReadMe.md

 ## Day 18 - Take a guess 🤔💭
 - Built a guessing game
-- did some research on negative veriables and positive ones
+- Did some research on negative veriables and positive ones how to use them properly
+- Saw that for negative veriables all I had to do was use the lesser than sign and a zero after that.